truera/trulens/trulens_eval/README.md

 ### Set up logging and instrumentation

-Make the first call to your LLM Application.
+Make the first call to your LLM application.
 The instrumented chain can operate like the original but can also produce a log or "record" of the chain execution.

 ```python
     prompt_input = 'que hora es?'